 The MCO will establish and maintain a local or regional stakeholders group and obtain periodic feedback from members on satisfaction with care, problem identification, and suggestions for improving the delivery system.
-The group must include at least a reasonably representative sample of the LTSS populations, or other individuals representing those Enrollees.
+The group must include at least a reasonably representative sample of the LTSS populations, or other individuals representing those Enrollees and include representatives of the counties covered by the plan, consumer advocates, and providers, for advice on issues that arise in the local or regional area.
 This stakeholder group will meet at least twice per year.
 This process must include a way to use this information to improve access to, and quality of, the care delivered to Enrollees with disabilities.
-Results of consumer feedback activity mechanisms shall be shared with the STATE as described in section 4.12.2.1(3).
+Results of consumer feedback activity mechanisms shall be shared with the STATE as described in section 4.11.2.1(3).
 [42 CFR §438.110 and Minnesota Statutes, §256B.69, subd.
 28(2)(e)]